SeanMarkWD/HabitTrackerApp/README.md

 # Habit Tracker App

 responsive habit tracking application built with Vue.js.
 This app allows users to add daily habits, view a 7-day habit history, and manage their daily goals, all while keeping track of their streaks.
+Users can also edit, stop, cancel, or delete habits as needed.

 ## Features